Have you done business valuations for your business? Do you know what your business is worth right now?

 Practically speaking, it is worth what the highest bidder is willing to pay for it – no more or no less.
 Nevertheless, by taking all the relevant factors into account, you can position yourself for the best possible deal.

 Typically, potential buyers conduct their own due diligence of businesses they are interested in.
 They may rely on professional appraisers who use different measuring sticks and come up with another valuation.
 For example, a buyer may seek a valuation based on fair market value, intrinsic value or a different standard might be applied.
 Internal factors that are unique to the business are taken into account, such as the company’s financial position.
 At this juncture, other external factors can also come into play.
 Some of these issues reflect the economy, market demand for the company’s products or services, and the health of the industry as a whole.
 If demand is low, it could suggest reduced profitability.
 Therefore, it might be advantageous to postpone your plans to sell the business until demand increases or stabilizes.

 Interest rates can also affect the value of a business.
 When interest rates are rising, it can have an adverse effect on cash flow, since outstanding debts can result in higher charges.
 Therefore, you might want to sell a business when interest rates are relatively low.

 Our firm provides a comprehensive set of services relating to business valuations.
 We can walk you through every step of the process so you understand it completely.
 Our services include an analysis of:

-The relative strengths and weakness of your business
+- The relative strengths and weaknesses of your business

 Contact our office to arrange a meeting.
 Our business valuation professionals understand the complex internal and external factors involved in valuing a business.